 “Mind your tongue, Thersites.
 Better think twice

-About being the only man here to quarrel with his betters
+About being the only man here to quarrel with his betters.

 I don’t care how bell-toned an orator you are,